Self-Attention Decomposition For Training Free Diffusion Editing: Proposed Method

 To uncover meaningful editing directions, we analyze the effect of perturbing the latent features along a candidate direction \(n \in \mathbb{R}^{N\times d}\).
 Specifically, we introduce a perturbation:

 Let $\alpha\ll1$ and $n\in\mathbb{R}^{N\times d}$ with $n_i$ its $i$-th row, $\|n_i\|_2=1$.
 The change in the attention output is:

-Our objective is to derive directions $n^*$ that maximize the impact on the attention output, thus directly correspond to axes of semantic variation\cite{tzelepis2023sefa}: \textbf{Latent Whitening: }Our derivation is based on the observation that the U-Net’s internal representations are whitened, i.e., their covariances are approximately identity during early denoising steps.
-This extends the empirically observed \emph{latent whitening} effect, where intermediate feature covariances approach identity~\cite{everaert2024covariancemismatch,biroli2024dynamical} and enables the key analytical simplification $\mathbb{E}[X^\top X] \approx I$ for our intermediate matrices.
+Our objective is to derive directions $n^*$ that maximize the impact on the attention output, thus directly correspond to axes of semantic variation \cite{tzelepis2023sefa}: \textbf{Latent Whitening: } Our derivation is based on the observation that U-Net intermediate representations during early diffusion denoising steps are approximately whitened, i.e., their feature covariances are close to identity.
+This extends prior empirical observations of \emph{latent whitening}, where diffusion latents exhibit near-isotropic statistics due to injected Gaussian noise, particularly at high-noise timesteps~\cite{everaert2024covariancemismatch,biroli2024dynamical}.
+In this regime, which we empirically target ($0.8T \geq t \geq 0.5T$), the covariance structure of intermediate features becomes approximately diagonal, enabling the analytical simplification

+This isolates self-attention effects from the data distribution, enabling a closed-form eigen decomposition with semantically coherent directions across datasets and architectures.

-\subsection{Weight space Eigen decomposition}
+\subsection{Weight Space Eigen Decomposition}

 Given a small perturbation to the input latents:

 This induces perturbations in attention projections: